 Welcome to the West Texas Energy Consortium (“WTxEC”)!

-On behalf of the Consortium’s leadership, committee chairs and staff, we look forward to working with each of you to enable and facilitate economic and community development brought about by energy sector activity within the 49 counties in the West Central Texas, Concho Valley and Permian Basin Workforce Board areas.
+There have been countless hours, meetings and miles traveled over the years and I wouldn’t trade them for the world.
+To work alongside people and organizations in this region has been an absolute joy and so much fun.
+On behalf of the Consortium’s leadership, committee chairs and its membership, we look forward to working with each of you to enable and facilitate economic and community development brought about by energy sector activity within the 54 counties in the West Central Texas, Concho Valley, South Plains and Permian Basin.

-As we go forward, our job has just begun.
+As we go forward, our job will continue.
 The energy revolution we are experiencing in the United States is largely in part to the successes experienced in Texas.
-As our partners are doing in the Eagle Ford, we are working to prepare our communities and workforce for a future of opportunities in the energy sectors and those sectors affected by the growth.
+We are working to prepare our communities and workforce for a future of opportunities in the energy sectors and those sectors affected by the growth.
 Whether it is logistics, manufacturing, hospitality, oil field service, infrastructure, or health & safety, we must be proactive in our development.
 Those communities that address the tough issues will continue to be relevant in the next phase of development.

 Join us as we provide the opportunity to make a difference in the communities we live and do business in.
 Join us as we make a difference in the lives of West Texans for generations to come.